Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/www/index.md

 ## Project Management

-The progress made in this projhect ws a direct result of an effective teamwork strategy and efficient planning.
+The progress made in this project ws a direct result of an effective teamwork strategy and efficient planning.
 A more detailed account of our project management strategy, written by Samuel, can be found on [this page](project_management.md).